JamesBrownR/Clipernator/info.md

 - Sometimes game states are modified for play testing.
 I'm not playing 30 minutes until wave 19 to see if mirror maze is reflectable with bowling balls.

 - want MS Sans Serif to be used for most of the UI, and for fixedsys to be used in a few specific areas, like how microsoft did it: MS Sans Serif was a bitmap, proportional UI font used for Windows interface text in early Windows versions, and Microsoft Sans Serif later replaced it as the TrueType successor distributed with Windows 2000 and later.
 In practice, this family was used for dialog boxes, labels, and general interface text rather than code-like text areas.
 Fixedsys was a bitmap, monospaced font originally used as the system font in Windows 1.0 and 2.0, and later it remained the default font in Notepad through the Windows 9x/ME era.
 It was mainly associated with old-style text display and legacy editor use rather than general GUI text.
+- When you press the minimize button the game just closes and becomes a tiny tab in the middle of the screen. this is funny and should be kept.

 ---